goreleaser/goreleaser/www/docs/blog/posts/2024-02-05-goreleaser-v1.24.md

 # Announcing GoReleaser v1.24 - the first of 2024

-The first release of 2024 comes in hot!
+Happy new year!
-Let's learn what's new.
+The first release of 2024 is here!

 <!-- more -->